Alberto Ferrández

-Alberto Ferrández Beneite (born 2 September 2007) is a Spanish Grand Prix motorcycle racer who will competes for the Blu Cru Pramac Yamaha Moto2 Team in the 2026 Moto2 World Championship.
+Alberto Ferrández Beneite (born 2 September 2007) is a Spanish Grand Prix motorcycle racer who competes for the Blu Cru Pramac Yamaha Moto2 Team in the 2026 Moto2 World Championship.

+In 2015 Ferrández won the Copa De España De Minivelocidad Minimoto, in 2016 he won the Copa De España De Minivelocidad PromoGP 140 and in 2017 he won the Spanish Moto5 Championship.